 B.A.
-(Trent) Head of Rowing, Science Lab Assistant, Administrative Assistant
+(Trent), Science Lab Assistant, Administrative Assistant, Rowing

 B.Sc.
 (WSU), RFA Allard House, Rowing

-Katrina Tarrant is originally from Creston, B.C., where in high school she participated on various teams such as basketball, volleyball, and swimming, along with activities like yearbook and students' council.
-During her Grade 10 year she was introduced to the sport of rowing, and by 2012 she was part of the gold medal crew at CanAmEx.
-Ms. Tarrant received a full rowing scholarship to Washington State University, where she graduated with a Bachelor of Science in Psychology, minoring in Sport Management with an emphasis in Kinesiology.
+Katrina Tarrant is originally from Creston, B.C., where she was introduced to the sport of rowing in 2010, and by 2012 she was part of the gold medal crew at CanAmEx.
+Katrina received a full rowing scholarship to Washington State University, where she graduated with a Bachelor of Science in Psychology, minoring in Sport Management with an emphasis in Kinesiology.
 In addition, she was on the PAC 12 First Academic team multiple years, and finished with a national ranking of 7th in 2015, and 11th in 2016.
-This is Ms. Tarrant’s first year at Brentwood where she will be working as a coach with the Brentwood College Rowing team and as the new Residential Faculty Advisor of Allard House.
-On holidays she love’s spending time with her family: younger brother Peter, parents Sharen and Don, boyfriend Ryan, and dog Hudson.
+This is Katrina’s second year at Brentwood.
+She will continue to work as a coach with the Brentwood College Rowing team and Jr Girls Basketball team, provide administrative support in the Learning Centre, and remain as a Residential Faculty Advisor in Allard House.

 B.Sc., B.Ed.
-(University of Manitoba) Assistant Houseparent Alex House, Science, Field Hockey
+(University of Manitoba) Houseparent Alex House, Science, Field Hockey

 Born and raised in Winnipeg, Manitoba, Jenna Warner is a prairie girl at heart.
 After earning her Bachelor of Science and Bachelor of Education degrees from the University of Manitoba, she moved west to join the Brentwood community to teach science and biology and live on campus as a Resident Assistant.
 A sports fanatic from childhood, Ms. Warner plays basketball, badminton, soccer, but field hockey is her passion.
 She represented the University of Manitoba, and has played and coached field hockey at both the Western Canada Summer Games and Canada Summer Games.
 Ms. Warner is thrilled to be co-coaching Brentwood’s 1st XI field hockey team.